chaoss/grimoirelab-hatstall/docs/README.md

 Using **Profile Identities** `Add` it's possible to add identities to the profile from the list of existing ones:

 ![Add identity to community member profile](img/profile-add-identity.jpg)

+Just select the ones you want to add, and click on the `Merge` button

 # Managing organizations